 In Nepal, there are various adventure sports, such as paragliding, bungee jumping, river rafting, hiking and much more.

 Foreign diplomatic relation with other country

 In the year 1948, Nepal and the USA established diplomatic relations.
-Bilateral relations are pleasant, and US policy aims to help Nepal develop a society that is stable, healthy, resilient and democratic.
+Bilateral relations are pleasant, and US policy aims to help country develop a society that is stable, healthy, resilient and democratic.
 On June 13, 1947, and August 1 1955, respectively, Nepal formed a diplomatic relationship with India and China.